HackWCU 2025: a Hackathon for HS Students

 There is no cost to attend!
 HackWCU is sponsored by the Department of Computer Science.

 Registration is limited to local secondary high schoolers in grades 9-12.
 Teachers must accompany students.
 Space is limited.
 Our maximum capacity is 150.
-The deadline to register is October 31, 2025.
+Registration is now closed and we are at capacity.

 - 8:45am, Announcements & Introductions